ademola25/bmat_assessment/README.md

 Importing metadata from a CSV file
 ------------------------------------

-A custom django command was created to import metadata from a CSV file.
+A custom django command was created to import metadata from a CSV file. management/command/import_metadata.py

-python manage.py import_metadata <path-to-file>
+`python manage.py import_metadata <path-to-file>`